kostasx/JavaScript/Week3/MAKEME.md

 the Bonus homework for this week (for those of you want an extra challenge) do the following:

 - Sign up on codewars.com
-- In you account setting under “clan” write “Hack Your Future”
+- In you account setting under “clan” write “Social Hackers Academy”
 - Go do the challenges in the following playlist: https://www.codewars.com/collections/fun-fun-fundamentals

 Codewars is really a lot of fun, and you can compete against each other who has the most points :trollface: